ltrujello/Tikz-Python/README.md

 Note: A natural question is: Why the two ways?
 This is because sometimes we want to obtain information from a drawing object to perform some calculations *before* we decide to actually draw it.
 One familiar with Tikz will realize that this is analagous to the `\path` command in Tikz, which is often very useful.

-We explain the parameters for our class `Line`.

 Parameter    | Description | Default|
 -------------|-------------|-------------|
 `start` (tuple) | Pair of floats representing the start of the line |